snowdj/bradonomics.github.io/_drafts/simplesheets-shopping-cart.md

 headline:
 sub-heading:
 description:
-category:     #Should be lower case or links won't work.
+category: #needs to be lowercase
+category-url:
 featured-image:
+og-image:
 permalink:
 ---

 Was looking for a shopping cart that used Google Docs

 Found a few older projects with little documentation and overly difficult implementation.